secamedia-rudolph/datatables-form-bundle/README.md

 Install it via composer as a dependency:

-`$ php composer.phar install secamedia/datatables-form-bundle`
+`$ php composer.phar require secamedia/datatables-form-bundle`

 Activation